-6.1.7 Test Completion Report
+Test Completion Report

-The Relevant Party shall produce a Test Completion Report and submit the draft to the DCC 10 Working Days prior to the test completion date.
+The Relevant Party, who is conducting either UEPT or Additional SR Testing via UEPT, shall produce a Test Completion Report and submit the draft to the DCC 10 Working Days prior to the test completion date.
 The finalised version of the Test Completion Report will be submitted to the DCC on completion of each test execution activity.

 A Test Completion Report template shall be provided by the DCC to ensure that all Party reports contain the same level of detail.
 The report will include: